adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 **Explanation**

-In this tutorial, we are going to **map** _Illumina_ reads against a reference genome (without a reference we will _de novo_ assembly the genome).
+In this tutorial, we are going to **map** Illumina reads against a reference genome (without a reference we will _de novo_ assembly of the genome).
 We are using reads coming from a Polymerase Chain Reaction (PCR) so we will have several times the same reads and also, reads that overlap between them.
 The reference genome will be the template that will help us to place each read in the proper location.
 Once we have our sample genome we can compare and define the differences (variants).
 The output of the mapping is a _SAM_ (Sequence Alignment/Map) file, read more about the format [here](http://samtools.github.io/hts-specs/SAMv1.pdf).

 <p>&nbsp;</p>